-Welcome to St Clare's Parish School, Tully
+Welcome to St Clare's School, Tully

 Saint Clare's school is experiencing exciting times at present.
 We have recently added a new technology room, administration block and built a roof over our basketball court.
 These new buildings have allowed us to cater for the growing needs of the community, and to allow us to provide greater service to our students and the community in general.